strangerstudios/pmpro-auto-renewal-checkbox/readme.txt

 1. Edit your membership levels and set the "Auto Renewal" options for each level.

 == Changelog ==
+= .2.3 =
+* BUG FIX: Fixed issue where autorenew value was not being used when checking out via PayPal Express or another offsite gateway.

 = .2.2 =
 * BUG/ENHANCEMENT: Fixed the plugin URI
 * ENHANCEMENT: Added meta links to the plugins page for docs and support.